mui/material-ui/docs/src/pages/components/icons/icons.md

 ```

 It's also possible to use it with "url-loader" or "file-loader".
-For instance, it's the approach used by Create React App.
+It's the approach used by Create React App.

 ```jsx
 // webpack.config.js